There is a small pouch in the left atrium (top left chamber) of the heart. This pouch is called the left atrial appendage (LAA).

 - Chest pain

-- Weakness or numbness of the face, arm, or leg, especially on 1 side of the body
+- Weakness or numbness of the face, arm, or leg

-- Trouble seeing in 1 or both eyes
+- Problems seeing in one or both eyes

-- Lightheadedness, trouble walking, loss of balance, or coordination
+- Lightheadedness, problems walking, or loss of balance or coordination

 American Heart Association http://www.heart.org